Siphesihle1/ai_shopping_system/README.md

 .\venv\bin\activate
 ```

-3. Go to the project directory and install all the required dependencies <br><br>
+3. Go to the project directory and install all the required dependencies
 ```
 pip install -r requirements.txt
 ```